3245 Students

 • is responsible for the care of a dependent child under the age of six

-• is responsible for the care of a dependent AU member who is age six but under age 12, for whom adequate child care is not available to enable the student to attend class and comply with work requirements by either working an average of 20 hours per week if employed or self-employed or by participating in a work study program
+• is responsible for the care of a dependent AU member who is age six but under age 12, for whom adequate child care is not available to enable the student to attend class and comply with work requirements by either working an average of 20 hours per week if employed or self-employed or by participating in a work-study program

 • is a single parent (natural, adoptive, step or when no parent is present, an individual who has parental control) enrolled in an institution of higher education on a full time basis and is responsible for the care of a dependent child under age 12 who is in the same SNAP AU as the parent.